drkthng/blog-v3/_posts/2016-07-04-jekyll-categories.md

 ### Add Jekyll Categories to Front matter
 This is the first step in any method to implement Jekyll Categories or Jekyll Tags.
 Decide what categories you want.
 It is better to have fewer categories.
 As shown in the example below, add ``categories:`` front matter to all the posts according to their content.

+Let's imagine there are 3 posts in your blog.
+One is personal, one is tech and another is a mixed post.
+Here you can organize them into two categories - **personal** and **tech**.
+Now, add these categories to all the posts.

 Post 1: